Home

 Find out more about our protective masks and filters right here!

-It’s essential to properly train workers who will be performing tasks involving the risk of exposure to crystalline silica.
-As a minimum, training should cover the following topics:
+Training workers who will be performing tasks involving the risk of exposure to crystalline silica, is critical.
+The training should at least cover the following topics:

-It’s imperative to mark out work areas with danger signs.
+It’s imperative to mark out work areas containing crystalline silica with danger signs.
 This will keep unequipped workers away from these hazardous areas.
-Only workers wearing respiratory protection that complies with these regulations can access these work areas.
+Only workers wearing respiratory protection that complies with regulations can access these work areas.

 Don’t forget to clean your work clothes!